{{ result.stateLabel }}

 Limitations and Privacy Notes:

-This generator helps prepare a positive reinforcement chart, but it cannot decide whether a goal is developmentally appropriate, culturally appropriate, legally required, or clinically safe.
-Use it as an adult planning aid.
+This generator prepares a positive reinforcement chart, but it cannot decide whether a goal is developmentally appropriate, culturally appropriate, legally required, or clinically safe.
+Use it as an adult planning aid, not as a substitute for a support plan.

-• Reward charts should not remove earned marks as punishment.
-If a child misses a chance, reset the adult prompt for the next chance.
+• Do not remove earned marks as punishment.
+If a child misses a chance, reset the prompt and look for the next chance to practice.

 • Names, goals, setting labels, and notes may identify a child or classroom.
 Treat printed charts, DOCX files, CSV files, images, and JSON exports as sensitive school or family records.